RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>6</sup> And the Lord said, If ye had faith as a grain of mustard seed, ye might say unto this sycamine tree, Be thou plucked up by the root, and be thou planted in the sea; and it should obey you.
 <sup>7</sup> But which of you, having a servant plowing or feeding cattle, will say unto him by and by, when he is come from the field, Go and sit down to meat?
 <sup>8</sup> And will not rather say unto him, Make ready wherewith I may sup, and gird thyself, and serve me, till I have eaten and drunken; and afterward thou shalt eat and drink?
 <sup>9</sup>  Doth he thank that servant because he did the things that were commanded him?
 I trow not.
 <sup>10</sup> So likewise ye, when ye shall have done all those things which are commanded you, say, We are unprofitable servants: we have done that which was our duty to do.
 <sup>11</sup> And it came to pass, as he went to Jerusalem, that he passed through the midst of Samaria and Galilee.
 <sup>12</sup> And as he entered into a certain village, there met him ten men that were lepers, which stood afar off:
 <sup>13</sup> And they lifted up [their] voices, and said, Jesus, Master, have mercy on us.
 <sup>14</sup> And when he saw [them], he said unto them, Go shew yourselves unto the priests.
-And it came to pass, that, as they went , they were cleansed.
+And it came to pass, that, as they went, they were cleansed.
 <sup>15</sup> And one of them, when he saw that he was healed, turned back, and with a loud voice glorified God,
 <sup>16</sup> And fell down on [his] face at his feet, giving him thanks: and he was a Samaritan.
 <sup>17</sup> And Jesus answering said, Were there not ten cleansed? but where [are] the nine?